Fair partnership

 A good plan for the relationship

-When two people in a partnership become a family with a child, roles have to be redistributed and "that little bit of housekeeping" reorganized.
-An approximately fair distribution of tasks, with which both feel comfortable, is the basis for a good relationship and a happy family life.
-But often an imbalance soon develops, and desire and reality then quickly diverge.
-In the following, we present strategies on how you can reach a good solution together.
+When two people in a partnership become a family with a child, roles need to be redistributed and "the little bit of housework" needs to be reorganized.
+A more or less fair distribution of tasks that both feel comfortable with is the basis for a good relationship and a happy family life.
+However, an imbalance often soon develops - desire and reality quickly diverge.
+In the following, we present strategies on how to find a good solution together.

 Imbalance creates frustration

-"I go to work all day while you sit in the sun on the playground!", "You comfortably watch the crime scene and I have to sort laundry late at night!" - such or similar accusations are an expression of dissatisfaction in a relationship.
-The feeling of working more and having less free time than one's partner causes frustration.
-In addition, child-rearing and housework are not rewarded with either financial recognition or a career jump - all too often not even with due appreciation.
+"I go to work all day while you sit in the sun on the playground!", "You watch the crime scene and I have to sort laundry late at night!" - Such or similar accusations are an expression of dissatisfaction in a relationship.
+The feeling of working more and having less free time than your partner causes frustration.
+What's more, parenting and housework are not rewarded with financial recognition or a career boost - all too often not even with the appreciation they deserve.

 View roles

-At the latest after parental leave, the question arises: How can working, family and household time be distributed fairly so that both parents are satisfied?
-Who does how much in the household or takes care of the offspring usually depends on how the occupation is distributed: Does one parent work full-time?
-Or do both work to the same extent?
-Furthermore, it plays a role whether the child is looked after by others, and if so, how many hours a day.
-Have the courage to question the classic role clichés and find a solution for yourself that is okay for both parents.
+After parental leave at the latest, the question arises: How can work, family and household time be distributed fairly so that both parents are satisfied?
+Who does how much of the housework or looks after the children usually depends on how the workload is distributed: Does one parent work full-time?
+Or do they both work an equal amount?
+It also plays a role whether the child is looked after by someone else, and if so, how many hours a day.
+Have the courage to question the classic role stereotypes and find a solution that works for both parents.

 Raising children is a full-time job

-But even if one parent stays at home completely, that doesn't mean he or she has to do all the work in the family and household.
-Those who take care of small children are usually on their feet from early morning until late at night (and sometimes even at night) without outside help.
-It's no wonder that it seems unfair for the other person to put his or her feet up after work.
-That's why it's important to make family and household tasks visible and distribute them fairly - ideally with a written plan.
+However, even if one parent stays at home completely, this does not mean that they have to do all the work in the family and household.
+Those who look after young children are usually on their feet from dawn to dusk (and sometimes even at night) without outside help.
+No wonder it seems unfair when the other person puts their feet up after work.
+It is therefore important to make family and household tasks visible and distribute them fairly - preferably with a written plan.

 Inventory as a basis

-The basis for the task plan can be a thorough inventory.
-Here's how to do it:
+The basis for the task list can be a thorough inventory.
+Here's how:

-• Keep a record for at least two weeks: who does what, with what amount of time, and how often?
-Note down all activities (including care tasks such as "reading to the child") and the minutes needed for them.
+• Keep a record for at least two weeks: Who does what, how much time and how often?
+Make a note of all activities (including care tasks such as "reading to the child") and the minutes required for them.

-• Think also of special tasks such as birthdays plan, do tax returns, get Christmas gifts, etc.
+• Also think about special tasks such as planning birthdays, doing tax returns, getting Christmas presents, etc.

-• Write down how many hours which parent performs professional tasks.
+• Write down how many hours each parent spends on professional tasks.

 Consider preferences and strengths

 Then consider together how the tasks recorded in the inventory can be distributed fairly.
-When distributing the tasks, pay attention to personal preferences and strengths - this increases motivation and efficiency.
-Those who enjoy doing something or are particularly good at it will take over this area (for example, ironing laundry or gardening).
-Write down in the plan who does what and what amount of time the task requires.
-The plan is fair when the bottom line is the same amount of free time for both partners.
+Pay attention to personal preferences and strengths when distributing tasks - this increases motivation and efficiency.
+Those who enjoy doing something or are particularly good at it should take on this area (e.g. ironing laundry or gardening).
+Enter in the plan who does what and how much time the task requires.
+The plan is fair if both partners have the same amount of free time at the end of the day.

 Tips for implementation:

 • Delegating also means handing over responsibility.
-Sometimes that's hard to do.
-Trust your partner to be able to do or do something as well as you do.
+This is sometimes difficult.
+Trust your partner to be able to do something just as well as you can.

-• Accept that your partner approaches a task differently, does the work at a different time or needs more time for it.
+• Accept that your partner approaches a task differently, does the work at a different time or needs more time to do it.

-• Screw your demands down as much as possible and do not look too critically at what the or the other performs.
-Without compromise and a certain flexibility it does not work.
+• Reduce your expectations as much as possible and don't be too critical of what the other person does.
+Compromises and a certain degree of flexibility are essential.

-• Show your appreciation by an honest praise - that does the relationship good!
+• Show your appreciation with honest praise - it's good for the relationship!

-• How about it after some time times with a role reversal?
-Then see what your partner performs.
+• How about reversing roles after a while?
+Then you can see what your partner does.

 Negotiation is important

-Even if it seems strange to put tasks down in writing and add them up in time: Such negotiation processes are important for a partnership.
-Create a relaxed atmosphere to plan together, listen carefully to your counterpart and show a willingness to compromise.
-Ultimately, the goal is to find a good solution together.
-You can read more tips for negotiation processes in partnerships here on the Familienportal.NRW.
+Even if it seems strange to record tasks in writing and add them up in terms of time, such negotiation processes are important for a partnership.
+Create a relaxed atmosphere to plan together, listen carefully to the other person and be willing to compromise.
+Ultimately, it's about finding a good solution together.
+You can read more tips for negotiation processes in partnerships here on Familienportal.NRW.

 Taking stock in between

 Of course, the tasks noted in the plan are not set in stone.
-If the child grows older or your professional or private situation changes, the distribution of tasks will have to be reorganized.
-But also stay in touch with each other in between and take stock again and again: How satisfied are you with the model?
-If necessary, renegotiate.
+As the child gets older or your professional or private situation changes, the distribution of tasks will need to be rearranged.
+However, keep talking to each other in between and keep taking stock: How satisfied are you with the model?
+Renegotiate if necessary.

 Where can we find help and support?

-If you are unable to find a satisfactory arrangement for your division of responsibilities with each other, you can seek professional help.
-In North Rhine-Westphalia, there is a comprehensive network of municipal and church-based parent and family counseling centers.
-In contrast to the services offered by independent mediators, counseling there is free of charge.
-Using the counseling center finder on the portal familienplanung.de of the Federal Center for Health Education BZgA, you can find a counseling center near you with just a few clicks.
+If you are unable to find a satisfactory arrangement for your division of responsibilities together, you can seek professional help.
+In North Rhine-Westphalia, there is a nationwide network of municipal and church parent and family advice centers.
+In contrast to the services offered by independent mediators, advice is free of charge.
+Using the advice center finder on the portal familienplanung.de of the Federal Centre for Health Education (BZgA), you can find an advice center near you with just a few clicks.

-Here you can download the communication rules with tips and food for thought on how to conduct a conversation.
+Here you can download the communication rules with tips and food for thought for conducting conversations.